 One of the most important factors to consider when choosing a thermometer is its accuracy.
 A thermometer that provides accurate readings is crucial to ensuring that your meat is cooked evenly and to the right internal temperature.
 Look for a thermometer that has been tested and certified for accuracy.

-See also How to cook fresh zipper peas
+See also How long to cook alexia fries in air fryer

 2. Type